yfloch/jobCoverLetter-AI/README.md

-# JobFit AI - CV Evaluation Tool
+# Job Cover Letter AI

-JobFit AI is an intelligent CV evaluation tool that helps recruiters and job seekers assess the alignment between a CV and a job description.
-Using advanced AI technology powered by Llama 3.2, it provides detailed analysis and actionable insights.
+Job Cover Letter AI is an intelligent Cover Letter Writer tool that helps job seekers to write a good Cover Letter Draft based on a job description and a Resume.
+Using advanced AI technology powered by Llama 3.2, it provides a 3 drafts.

 ## Features

 - **CV Upload**: Support for PDF format CVs
 - **Job Description Analysis**: Paste any job description for analysis
-- **Comprehensive Evaluation**: Get detailed insights including:
-  - Matching Score (0-100)
-  - Key Strengths
-  - Missing Qualifications
-  - Improvement Suggestions
-- **User-Friendly Interface**: Built with Streamlit for a smooth user experience
+- **Cover Letter writing

 ## Prerequisites